High-precision measurement of the W boson mass with the CMS experiment: Methods

 To test the dependence of the result on the choice of PDF set, we performed the \mw measurement with the NNPDF3.1~\cite{NNPDF:2017mvq}, NNPDF4.0~\cite{NNPDF40}, CT18~\cite{Hou:2019efy}, MSHT20~\cite{Bailey_2021}, and PDF4LHC21~\cite{Ball_2022} sets at NNLO, and the approximate \NtLO set MSHT20aN3LO~\cite{Cridge:2023ryv}.
-To assess the consistency of the PDF sets we perform studies where the MC simulation for the \PW and \PZ boson production, and the corresponding PDF uncertainties, are obtained from a given PDF set while another PDF set provides pseudodata.
+To assess the consistency of the PDF sets we perform studies where the MC simulation for the \PW and \PZ boson production, and the corresponding PDF uncertainties, are obtained from a given PDF set while another PDF set provides pseudo-data.
 We then evaluate if the \mw value extracted from the fit lies within the uncertainty predicted by the PDF set under test.
 In the case of the CT18Z, CT18, and PDF4LHC PDF sets, their uncertainty covers the \mw value extracted with all other PDF sets.
 This does not happen for the remaining PDF sets and, hence, we test the impact of increasing their PDF uncertainty by scaling all eigenvectors by a constant value until the difference in the extracted \mw is within the postfit $\sigma_\text{PDF}$.
-The scale factors determined with this procedure are reported in Table~\ref{tab:pdf_impacts}, which also shows that the total \mw (unscaled) uncertainty due to the alternative PDF sets ranges from 2.4 to 4.6\MeV.
-Results for each PDF set, obtained with and without the scaling factors, are reported in Section~\ref{sec:results}.
-The scaling of the PDF uncertainty has only a moderate impact on the total \mw uncertainty and leads to a better consistency between the measured \mw values for different PDF sets.
+The scale factors determined with this procedure are reported in Table~\ref{tab:mw_pdf}, which also shows that the total \mw (unscaled) uncertainty due to the alternative PDF sets ranges from 2.4 to 4.6\MeV.
+The scaling of the PDF uncertainty has only a moderate impact on the total \mw uncertainty.
+Results for each PDF set, obtained with and without the scaling factors, are reported in Section~\ref{sec:otherPDFs}.
+When the PDF uncertainty is increased, the degree to which the fit is constrained to the predictions of the global PDF fit is relaxed, and the relative importance of this dataset is increased, leading to a better consistency between the measured \mw values for different PDF sets.
 Given its agreement with data, relatively large uncertainty, and consistency with the other PDF sets, we select the CT18Z PDF set for the nominal prediction.
 The PDF uncertainty in \mw from the CT18Z set is 4.4\MeV.